Blog ComparisonsAha vs Productboard: 2026 Comparison

 But to actually understand Productboard pricing, it's important to distinguish between the different types of user roles: Makers, Contributors, and Viewers.

 Makers are essentially product managers with full access to Productboard.
-Contributors and Viewers are other stakeholders that need to be able to view and add suggestions (e.g., CS teams).
+Contributors and Viewers are other stakeholders who need to be able to view and add suggestions (e.g., CS teams).

 All plans include unlimited contributors and viewers, but you have to pay for each Maker.